NCSU-Libraries/circa/README.md

 * admin
 * staff
 * assistant
-* patron
+* researcher

 Roles are used to provide authorization of some functionality in the system (currently just for admins).
 Each role is assigned a level (integer) which determines the User's level of access.
 A user with a role with a lower level has all of the privileges of roles with higher level values.

-#### Patron type
+#### Researcher type

-Every user, even staff, currently have to be assigned a patron type.
-This value is primarily for reporting purposes - there is no variable functionality associated with patron types.
+Every user, even staff, currently have to be assigned a researcher type.
+This value is primarily for reporting purposes - there is no variable functionality associated with researcher types.

 ### Locations